bear2prince/InternshipProject/README.md

 1. Investigate the idea of security penetration testing of web applications and learn the methodology and open source tools of penetration testing.
 2. Combining the concepts of AI/machine learning with current open source penetration testing tools, design, build and test a simple, yet powerful, software tool which conducts security penetration testing automatically.

-### Requirement for the prototype
-The prototype designed will allow for automated penetration-testing, with the (open source) software being pointed a website, where it can register a legitimate account and scan for weaknesses in the profile-editing pages (among other things).

 ### Resources
 - Kali Linux: a Debian-derived Linux distribution designed for digital forensics and penetration testing.
 - OWASP ZAP: an open-source web application security scanner.